rlipsc/polymorph/README.md

 Changing the component types being added is not possible with other events.

-To register these events, `makeEcs` must have been invoked, and as such they have full access to ECS operations.
+To register these events `makeEcs` must have been run, and as such they have full access to ECS operations.

 One use for these kind of events is for blueprinting run time only data such as external resources.
 One component type can be used to provide information for instantiation, and is replaced with a different component that represents initialised data.
 This can be useful for separating the concerns of systems.